 What Is Zacks Investment Research?

-Zacks Investment Research is a research and analysis company that provides information to investors about stocks, mutual funds, and ETFs.
-Founded in 1978 by Leonard Zacks, this company offers free and paid services including independent research, financial data, and analysis to help investors make informed decisions about their investments.
+Zacks Investment Research (ZIR) is a research and analysis company that provides information about stocks, mutual funds, and ETFs.
+ZIR was founded in 1978 by Leonard Zacks.
+It offers free and paid services that include research, financial data, and analysis to help you make decisions about your investments.

-Zacks may be best known for Zacks Rank, a rating system that is built upon the idea that stocks with rising earnings estimates can outperform the S&P 500.
+Zacks may be best known for the system it calls Zacks Rank.
+This rating system is built upon the idea that stocks with rising earnings estimates can outperform the S&P 500.
 It also has ranking systems for mutual funds and ETFs.
-Zacks may be used by investing professionals, but it can also be used by independent investors.
+Zacks may be used by people who work in the industry, but independent investors can also use it.

 According to Zacks, the Rank has more than doubled the S&P 500 for more than 25 years.

 The Pros and Cons of Zacks

-Zacks Investment Research can be a useful resource for investment-related information and analysis, but it may not be ideal for all investors.
+Zacks Investment Research can be a useful tool for investment-related information and analysis.
+It may not be ideal for you unless you're a skilled investor.

-- Zacks Rank: This rating systems for stocks, mutual funds, and ETFs can point investors to investments they can potentially include in their own portfolios.
+- Zacks Rank: This rating system for stocks, mutual funds, and ETFs can help you find more assets to include in your portfolio.

-- Not ideal for beginners: Other than a handful of featured articles, beginner investors may not find much useful information on the Zacks website.
+- Not ideal for beginners: Besides a handful of starter articles, you might not find much useful information on the Zacks website if you're new to investing.

-- Cost of Premium and Ultimate services: Unless you have hundreds of thousands of dollars to invest, it likely doesn’t make sense to pay nearly $3,000 per year for the Zacks Ultimate member package.
-While Zacks Premium is more affordable, it’s still unnecessary for a beginner or buy-and-hold investor.
+- Cost of Premium, Investor, and Ultimate services: It doesn't make sense to pay nearly $3,000 per year for the Ultimate member package unless you really need the information.
+While the Investor and Premium are more affordable, they're still unnecessary if you're new or buy and hold your stocks.

 What Is Morningstar?

-The founder of Morningstar, Joe Mansueto, was just a 27-year-old stock analyst when he decided to start the company right out of his apartment.
+The founder of Morningstar, stock analyst Joe Mansueto, was only 27 years old when he decided to start the company right out of his apartment.

-Morningstar rose to stardom in the investment community with its star rating, which ranges from one to five stars and is based upon historical performance and market risk.
-Morningstar is one of the best online mutual fund research sites.
-Morningstar now also offers rating and research for stocks and ETFs.
+Morningstar rose to stardom in the community with its star rating.
+This rating system ranges from one to five stars and is based upon historical performance and market risk.
+Morningstar has become one of the best online investor research sites.
+It offers ratings and research for stocks, ETFs, mutual funds, and more.

 The Pros and Cons of Using Morningstar